 Treatments for acute monocytic leukemia may include chemotherapy, stem cell transplantation, or targeted therapies.

-In children, most brain tumors begin in the brain, according to the Mayo Clinic.
+In children, most brain tumors begin in the brain, according to the Mayo Clinic (opens in new tab).
 The only risk factors for brain tumors are family history and exposure of the head to radiation.
-Radiation exposure usually occurs during treatment for some other cancer, according to the ACS.
+Radiation exposure usually occurs during treatment for some other cancer.

-Treatment for brain tumors depends on the tumor type and how much the cancer has grown by the time it's diagnosed and might include surgery, radiation, chemotherapy, immunotherapies or targeted therapies, according to the ACS.
-Brain and other nervous system cancers are predicted to cause the deaths of around 18,600 Americans in 2021, according to the NCI.
+Treatment for brain tumors depends on the tumor type and how much the cancer has grown by the time it's diagnosed and might include surgery, radiation, chemotherapy, immunotherapies or targeted therapies.
+Brain and other nervous system cancers are predicted to cause the deaths of around 18,600 Americans in 2021.

-In AML, rather than developing into these blood cell types, stem cells get stuck at an immature stage and are called "blast cells," according to LLS.
+In AML, rather than developing into these blood cell types, stem cells get stuck at an immature stage and are called "blast cells," according to Leukemia and Lymphoma Society (opens in new tab).
 There are no or very few blast cells in healthy blood.
-Having too many blast cells and too few healthy blood cells causes many symptoms of AML, including frequent infections, bruising, and bleeding easily, according to LLS.
+Having too many blast cells and too few healthy blood cells causes many symptoms of AML, including frequent infections, bruising, and bleeding easily.

 AML is more common in adults than in children, though it can occur at any age.
-For the most part, doctors don't know what causes it, though smoking, previous chemotherapy or radiation treatments for other cancers, and exposure to the chemical benzene increase the risk of getting it, according to the ACS.
+For the most part, doctors don't know what causes it, though smoking, previous chemotherapy or radiation treatments for other cancers, and exposure to the chemical benzene increase the risk of getting it.
 Treatment approaches may include chemotherapy, a stem cell transplant or targeted therapies.
-AML is predicted to claim the lives of some 11,400 Americans in 2021, according to the NCI.
+AML is predicted to claim the lives of some 11,400 Americans in 2021.

 Why is there no cure?